THE LYNN AVOIDING LINE

 It has been said that one of the reasons for South Lynn's closure was that the bridge carrying the railway over the River Ouse just west of the station was beyond repair and not financially viable.

-Historic maps below show the Lynn Sutton Bridge station before South Lynn station was built.
+Historic maps below show the Lynn Sutton Bridge line before South Lynn station was built.

 South Lynn station maps